-Consolidated operating earnings increased 44% over the prior year quarter.
-Continued strong demand in our core markets helped to set record sales volumes in the Wallboard segment and Cement segment.
-Gypsum Wallboard average pricing increased 18% over the prior year quarter while Cement average pricing increased 15%.
-Pricing improvements have been offset somewhat by increased costs of energy, transportation and maintenance.
-The Paperboard segment posted record volumes and record first quarter pricing offset by increased fiber costs and the mix of products sold.
-Concrete prices have increased approximately 6% for the quarter as compared to the corresponding prior year period, offset somewhat by the increased costs of cement and fuel delivery costs.
-Aggregate demand in the northern California and Texas markets remains strong with record quarter sales volume.
+Consolidated operating earnings increased 43% and 42% over the prior year quarter and year-to-date periods, respectively.
+Continued strong demand in our core markets helped to set record sales volumes in the Wallboard segment both for the quarter and year-to-date periods.
+Additionally, Cement volumes were at record year-to-date and second quarter levels.
+During the second quarter, pricing has continued to show stability and improvement in both the Gypsum Wallboard and Cement segments.
+Price increases have been offset somewhat by increased costs of energy and transportation.
+Concrete prices have increased approximately 15% and 11%, respectively, for the quarter and year-to-date as compared to the corresponding year ago periods, offset somewhat by the increased costs of cement and fuel delivery.
+Aggregate demand in the northern California and Texas markets remains strong with record quarter and year-to-date sales volumes, offset partially by increased mining and extraction costs.